-Engineering is a challenging and rewarding field applying science, mathematics and creativity to invent, design, test, build and operate engineering systems that will meet the needs of society.
+Engineering is a challenging and rewarding field applying science, mathematics, and creativity to invent, design, test, build and operate engineering systems that will meet the needs of society.
 We're proud to offer ABET accredited programs with a small faculty-to-student ratio that ensures you will develop close relationships (and networking opportunities) with faculty who bring years of real-world engineering experience to the classroom.
-Our graduates are sought after by a wide range of industries and follow a variety of exciting career paths in engineering, science, technology and management.
+Our graduates are sought after by a wide range of industries and follow a variety of exciting career paths in engineering, science, sales, and technology.

-We encourage you to find out more about our programs and about the unique experience of studying engineering at Lipscomb.
+We encourage you to find out more about the programs we offer and about the unique experience of studying engineering at Lipscomb.

-It is recommended that all students entering into any of the College of Engineering’s programs of study have a laptop of their own, if possible.
-Please note the following recommendations to ensure a system capable of handling the software/programs needed.
+All students entering into any of the College of Engineering’s programs of study are required to have a laptop of their own.
+Please note the following minimum requirements to ensure a system capable of handling the hardware & software used in engineering:

-Minimum: Windows OS; I-5 Processor or equivalent; 4 gig RAM; 256 gig hard drive space.
+Minimum Required: Windows 64-bit OS; I5 Processor or equivalent; 8 gig RAM; 512 gig hard drive space.

 The College of Engineering offers a limited number of scholarships to students pursuing a degree in civil, electrical and computer, or mechanical engineering to supplement other financial aid received toward the cost of tuition.
-Application is available from October 1-March 1 for the following academic year.
+The application for academic year 2018-2019 is now active and may be downloaded here.
+Please follow all instructions carefully.
+Applications must be postmarked no later than February 1, 2018.

 The College of Engineering welcomes transfer students from other universities and community colleges each year.
 It is important to connect with your admissions counselor here at Lipscomb early on to determine what general education courses will be transferred from your current school to us and what financial aid you may qualify for.
 Our department chairs then evaluate any engineering courses you have taken to determine where in our program sequence you could feasibly start to ensure you maximize your time here at Lipscomb.

-We are especially excited about our 2015 National Science Foundation S-STEM grant award of $650K to assist community college students in Tennessee in completing their four-year engineering degree at Lipscomb.
-If you are a community college student in Tennessee studying pre-engineering, mechanical, electrical or civil engineering, you are invited to apply for our S-STEM grant scholarship (available Oct 1-March 1) which could assist you with costs of tuition at Lipscomb..
+We are especially excited about our 2015 National Science Foundation S-STEM grant award of $611K to assist community college students in Tennessee in completing their four-year engineering degree at Lipscomb.
+If you are a community college student in Tennessee studying pre-engineering, mechanical, electrical or civil engineering, you are invited to apply for our S-STEM grant scholarship which could assist you with costs of tuition at Lipscomb.
 S-STEM grant awardees are not eligible for the engineering scholarship above; however, application may be made to both.
+Applications are made available in October.

 Desirable High School Background